zmol-games/cursed-arcade/README.md

 ## Author

-Built by anon.
-No funding.
-No team.
-Just caffeine and vibes.
+Built by anon with caffeine and vibes.

 ---